Bringing people and ideas together, across divides, to create a care-centered world

 What we do

-CARE LAB is launching an unprecedented effort to build a resilient, caring, and bipartisan core of leaders on Capitol Hill and beyond.
+CARE LAB is an unprecedented initiative to build a resilient, caring, and bipartisan core of leaders on Capitol Hill and beyond.
 We are creating a new model for US Congressional field tours, designing unconventional professional development opportunities for Congressional staff, and using the science of care to create safe spaces for difficult conversations and deep encounters with constituents.

 Three Dinners Reaches Half the Senate